opendaylight/transportpce/docs/developer-guide.rst

    mux-ponders having the ability to switch OTN containers from client to line cards.
 SR0 release includes creation of the switching pool (used to model cross-connect matrices), tributary-ports and tributary-slots at the initial connection of NETCONF devices.
-   However, the population of OTN links, and the adjustment of the tributary ports/slots pull occupancy when OTN services are created will be handled in later Magnesium release.**
+   The population of OTN links (OTU4 and ODU4), and the adjustment of the tributary ports/slots pool occupancy when OTN services are created is supported since Magnesium SR2.**

 Renderer